 --exclude-table-data option can be given more than once to exclude tables matching any of several patterns.
 This option is helpful when you need the definition of a particular table even though you do not need the data in it.

 To exclude data for all tables in the database, see

 IF EXISTS clause) when cleaning database objects.
 This option is not valid unless

 INSERT statements (rather than

 COPY statements).
-This will make restoration very slow; it is mainly useful for making dumps that can be loaded into non-YugabyteDB databases.
-However, since this option generates a separate statement for each row, an error in reloading a row causes only that row to be lost rather than the entire table contents.
+This will make restoration very slow; it is mainly helpful for making dumps that can be loaded into non-YugabyteDB databases.
+However, as this option generates a separate statement for each row, an error in reloading a row causes only that row to be lost rather than the entire table contents.
 Note that the restore might fail altogether if you have rearranged column order.
 The

 --column-inserts option is safe against column order changes, though even slower.